 We've seen this trend take off in the last few years.
 Have your kids announce your arrival with a sign that says, "Here comes the bride!"
 This is a great way to include your children if you already have a few flower girls and ring bearers, or if you're not sure your kids can handle the pressure of scattering petals or carrying the rings!
 Photo by Jay Lawrence Goldman Photography

 Flower Girl or Ring Bearer

-Walking the Dog
+Walking the Family Dog

 This is a role your kids are guaranteed to love.
 After all, every kid loves to show off their adorable dog!
 First, make sure your child is extremely comfortable and confident walking the dog.
-Remember, dogs can get excited and may be more difficult to handle in front of crowds, so be very thoughtful as to who is entrusted with this responsibility.
+Remember, dogs can get excited and may be more difficult to handle in front of crowds, so be very thoughtful as to who is entrusted with this part of the ceremony and responsibility.
 It's also a good idea to have an adult on-call who can step in and help if the dog becomes unruly.
 Photo by Marisa Holmes

 Bridesmaid or Groomsman

 Teenagers and adult children will appreciate being included in the ceremony as members of the wedding party.
 For those who may be too young to be a bridesmaid or groomsman but too old to be a flower girl or ring bearer, consider having them play the part of a junior bridesmaid or groomsman.
 Should you choose to do so to honor your new family, you may even decide to ask your child to be best man or maid of honor, which has the added bonus of being able to stand next to each other during the vow exchange.
 Many couples holding small weddings choose to include their children as the only bridesmaids and groomsmen, with no other friends or family members in the wedding party.
 This is a sweet way to keep the ceremony intimate and make your kids feel like they're part of the marriage, too.
 Photo by Marc Royce Photography